windi-wulandari/sentiment-analysis-IMDB/README.md

 **Note:**
 A complete version of the EDA & Pre-Processing with explanations for each code can be accessed in the **[ml_pipeline](https://github.com/windi-wulandari/sentiment-analysis-IMDB/tree/main/ml_pipeline)** notebook.

 ---

-Here’s the translation of your text into English:

----